 All school personnel are required by law to report suspected child abuse.
-The principal is required to make such a report to the Department of Child Safety.
+The Principal and/or Counselor is required to make such a report to the Department of Child Safety.
 Informing parents that a report has been filed is not required by law.

-Confidentiality
+Counseling Confidentiality

-With certain exceptions, any and all information regarding your child's and family's guidance at St. Gregory Catholic School is kept strictly confidential.
+With certain exceptions, any and all information regarding your child's and family's counseling guidance at St. Gregory Catholic School is kept strictly confidential.
 Any information regarding sexual behavior or the use, possession or distribution of drugs/alcohol becomes known, information will be shared with the parent/guardian of the student.
 Under certain circumstances, we may be required or allowed to reveal information obtained in guidance sessions, on a need-to-know basis, without parent's prior consent.
 Confidentiality cannot be guaranteed under the following circumstances: threats of suicide or serious physical harm to self or others; court order to release records or other information about your child's school guidance, including test results, evaluations, attendance and progress; referral to another professional, e.g., for the purpose of testing and evaluation, consultation with or supervision by another counseling professional; any behavior or situation where disclosure of information is required by applicable law (i.e. abuse, bullying, sexting, child pornography, use of illegal substance).

 Active threats of suicide or suicidal thoughts may be discussed with the Mobile Crisis Team to help determine next steps.
 Parents will be notified per direction of the Mobile Crisis Team.
+Once the Mobile Crisis Team is called, they direct the conversations and safety recommendations.